ibm-cloud-docs/vmwaresolutions/vmonic/trbl_timeout_vc_console.md

 Use the following steps to investigate and fix the problem.
 {: tsResolve}

-1. Ensure that you completed the steps from the tooltip that gets displayed when you hover over the **vCenter console** button.
+1. Ensure that you completed the steps from the tooltip that gets displayed when you hover over the **vCenter console**.
 For your convenience, these steps are also listed as follows:
    1. [Create a VPN password](/docs/iaas-vpn?topic=iaas-vpn-getting-started#set-vpn-password).
    2. [Log in to the data center VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started#login-to-the-vpn) by using the {{site.data.keyword.cloud_notm}} infrastructure VPN credentials.
-   3. Add the IP address and the host name mapping of the vCenter Server into the `hosts` file on your local computer.
+   3. Add the IP address and the hostname mapping of the vCenter Server into the `hosts` file on your local computer.
 Use the following format:

       ```javascript
       IP_Address              Host_Name